pocketgems/dynamodb/docs/dynamodb.md

 transaction is retried, the inner transaction _will be run additional times_.

 ## Time To Live
-DynamoDB supports Time-To-Live (TTL) per item.
-When the current timestamp reaches an item's TTL, the item is automatically removed from the database without incurring additional costs.
+DynamoDB supports Time-To-Live (TTL) per row.
+When the current timestamp reaches a row's TTL, the row is automatically removed from the database without incurring additional costs.
 This is useful when some data can be safely removed based on how long they have been stored.
-For example, to remember places I've visited in the past 7 days, I can store each place as a DB item and set the TTL to be 7 days from the current time.
+For example, to remember places I've visited in the past 7 days, I can store each place as a DB row and set the TTL to be 7 days from the current time.
 To retrieve places I can easily scan all places in the database without filtering data.